SamuelOcampo/base-web-interviews/README.md

   Should use Redux to handle state and changes Anything you don't manage to complete or feel could be improved, leave comments for it.
 ```
+## Challenge 3 TODOS

+1. Add row controls.
+One for edit and one for delete.
+2. On delete dispatcher will dispatch an event to remove that note
+3. On Edit dispatcher will fill dispatch an event for pre-fill the form and then another one for route chage.
+4. NoteForm needs a submit button and a handler that will trigger a dispatcher, this will create a new note if `id` is null else it will overwrite the existing